nesschd/Designe_ressources/README.md

 ### ← README.md

 That's this file, where you can tell people what your cool website does and how you built it.
+It is using markdown syntax to format text: click on the "Markdown" button on top of this file to see what it looks like and have a look at [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) (3 minutes read) to use it and document your website